fireofearth/2019s-scoping-review/notes.md

 ## Search Learnings

 #### PETSc

+Build scripts and configuration `lib/petsc`

+`SNESLineSearch` (`src/snes/linesearch`)

+Source implementation at `src/snes/linesearch`, headers at `include/petscsnes.h`

-SNES (`SNESLineSearch`) is a Abstract PETSc object that manages nonlinear problems (non-linear solvers).
+`SNESLineSearch` is a Abstract PETSc object that manages nonlinear problems (non-linear solvers).
 It has type `SNESLineSearchType` tests it the line search method to use:

 `SNESLINESEARCHBT` is backtracking line search, implemented in `SNESLineSearchApply_BT` in `src/snes/linesearch/impls/bt/linesearchbt.c`.
 Here it uses `.5*g <= .5*f + lambda*alpha*initslope` to check sufficient tolerence.